wujiayi101/wujiayi101.github.io/src/content/blog/pki.md

 1. Browser retrieve the `R3` cert (issue by `ISRG Root X1`)
 1. To validate `R3` cert, browser need the `ISRG Root X1` public key, which is in the `ISRG Root X1` cert
 1. Browser retrieve the `ISRG Root X1` cert (self-signed)
-1. The `ISRG Root X1` cert is trusted by the browser (see [Chrome trusted store](https://chromium.googlesource.com/chromium/src/+/main/net/data/ssl/chrome_root_store/root_store.md)), so it is a legit cert!
+1. The `ISRG Root X1` cert is already trusted by the browser (see [Chrome trusted store](https://chromium.googlesource.com/chromium/src/+/main/net/data/ssl/chrome_root_store/root_store.md)), so there is no need to verify it!
 1. Extract public key from `ISRG Root X1` cert, validate `R3` cert
 1. `R3` cert is validated
 1. Extract public key from `R3` cert, validate `wu101.com` cert